darkmatter684/Curdle/index.md

 ## MacOS Download Info:
 The code is not malware, I promise.
 Very reassuring, I know.
 Anyways, after downloading the installer, follow these instructions: </br>
-1. Install the app (duh)</br>
+1. Install the app with the .dmg file. </br>
-2. Open up Terminal and enter the following:
+2. Open up Terminal and copy paste the following:

     xattr -rd com.apple.quarantine /Applications/Curdle.app